 Independent auto repair has been actively consolidated by PE-backed platforms since 2020.
 The biggest activity is in the $1-5M EBITDA range — Mavis Tire (backed by Bain/BayPine), Monro Muffler (public), Driven Brands (public), Christian Brothers Automotive (franchise model), and regional consolidators across most major metros.
 Search funds and independent sponsors compete in the same band for shops they intend to professionalize.
 Smaller shops ($300K-1M EBITDA) typically transact to SBA-financed individual buyers (often techs buying their employer or career-changers entering the trade).
 The memo maps which buyer types fit a company your size and how each tends to structure the deal.

 Most Auto Repair businesses in the $1M–$10M revenue range trade at roughly 2.0× to 6.4× normalized EBITDA, with a typical deal near 3.3×.
 Smaller, owner-dependent shops sit at the low end; larger, manager-run businesses with recurring revenue reach the top.
-Your actual number depends on your books — that's what the diagnostic computes.
-The range blends recent lower-middle-market closings, main-street marketplace sales, and the Pepperdine Private Capital Markets Report.
+Your actual number depends on your books — that's what the diagnostic computes, blending recent lower-middle-market closings, main-street marketplace sales, and academic M&A survey data.

 Fleet contracts as % of revenue (25%+ is the bar), a Service Manager + Shop Foreman layer separating the owner, tire service + alignment capability, EV / hybrid repair capability (at least one ASE-EV certified tech), and multiple ASE Master Techs (not just one).
 The diagnostic scores where you sit on each and shows what moving up would be worth.